Skip to content

 While employment is generally regarded as a major determinant of health and wellbeing, in the Indigenous Australian context, the effect of employment on health may be less important.
 Conventional economic indicators are developed around the assumption that wealth accumulation and economic participation in the labour force are primary determinants of positive wellbeing.
 However, these models fail to recognise Aboriginal and Torres Strait Islander concepts of wellbeing that are more holistic and include the cultural, spiritual and ecological as well as the physical, social and emotional.
 They also fail to recognise alternative measures of economic success (and associated wellbeing) that may be more relevant for Indigenous Australians (Prout 2012).

-The Australian Government implements a range of policies and strategies to increase Indigenous employment levels, including:
+The Australian Government implements a range of policies and programs to increase Indigenous employment levels, including:

 • policies and programs that promote employment opportunities and career pathways for Indigenous Australians